 The BikeSafe team partners with other emergency services that helps in the delivery of workshops and if feasible, augments them with specialist input like Northwest Ambulance First Bike.
 The latter provides a first aid course on motorbikes for when people arrive first at the accident scene.
 The road safety professionals, hailing from the local councils, help the administration and delivery of BikeSafe courses so that every council has a wealth of expertise and knowledge to tap into.

-The National BikeSafe Show is an excellent even which binds together the best of national level BikeSafe show and track experience with Northampton Fire and Rescue Service and Northamptonshire Police.
-The aim is to raise the awareness of improving the motorcycle skills, on the same time of delivering track experience.
+The National BikeSafe Show is excellent and binds together the best of the national level BikeSafe show and track experience; with Northampton Fire and Rescue Service and Northamptonshire Police.
+The aim is to raise the awareness of improving motorcycle skills, at the same time of delivering track experience.

 In 2017, the National BikeSafe Show is merging with 'Open Roads', which highlights the other road users and their respective vulnerabilities.